James White Cloud: As chief

 He served as Chief of the Ioway Indian Nation from 1865 until his death in 1940.

 On February 28, 1867, James married a full-blooded Ioway named Pumpkin Vine (Wy-to-hum-gra-mee), later known as Grandma Louise White Cloud.
 She lived from 1848 to 1914 and was the daughter of Sho-tom-he and his wife Daw-ya-ma-mee.
 Of their two sons, only Lewis White Cloud grew to maturity.

 Ioway custom allowed as many wives as a man could afford and, in 1874, while still married to Pumpkin Vine, James married Lydia Dorian, an Ioway woman.
 James and his two wives lived in the same house.
 James and Lydia divorced in 1875.
 James' third marriage was in 1875 to Sallie Dorian of the Sac and Fox Nation.
 They had two children, Emma Little Crow and Joseph White Cloud, and they divorced in 1883.
 His fourth wife was Josie Dorian, an Ioway.
 They married in 1884 and divorced in 1885.

 James received 160 acres of land in northeast Brown County on the Ioway Reservation, 100 acres of which was in cultivation.
 The farm had a three-room house, with outbuildings, a well, and a bark mill, the only one on the reservation.

-James and his granddaughter Louise White Cloud both died in 1940 and were buried in Tesson Cemetery in Brown County.
+James died on July 16, 1940 near White Cloud, Kansas.
+He and his granddaughter Louise White Cloud were buried in Tesson Cemetery in Brown County.
 The Tesson Cemetery was named for Joseph Tesson, of the Sac and Fox Nation, who was the brother-in law of James White Cloud, having married two of his sisters.

 After his death in 1940, his great-grandson, Jimmy Rhodd (1935–1997; alt.
 James Mahaska Rhodd), became chief of the Iowa Tribe of Kansas and Nebraska.